-DISCONTINUING THYROID HORMONES USING NUTRITIONAL BALANCING
+THYROID HORMONES USING THE DEVELOPMENT PROGRAM

 by Dr. Lawrence Wilson

 not for the diagnosis, treatment, prescription or cure of any disease or health

 SUMMARY OF THIS

+A complete development program easily corrects most hypothyroid conditions, such as Hashimoto’s autoimmune thyroiditis, and others.
 However, most doctors, including holistic and naturopathic doctors, don’t believe this is possible, so they tell people they must continue taking thyroid replacement hormones for life.
-This causes extreme confusion for our clients.
+This causes confusion for our clients.